Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Related Work

 \section{Related Work}

 Recently, the semantic parsing community has raised the question of whether current models can generalize compositionally, along with an effort to test for it \citep{pmlr-v80-lake18a, finegan-dollak-etal-2018-improving, kim-linzen-2020-cogs}.
-The consensus is that conventional seq2seq models, while they obtain excellent results on in-distribution test splits, struggle to generalize compositionally \citep{loula-etal-2018-rearranging, keysers2020measuring}.
+The consensus is that conventional seq2seq models struggle to generalize compositionally \citep{loula-etal-2018-rearranging, keysers2020measuring}.
 Moreover, large pre-trained language models have been shown not to improve compositional generalization \citep{oren-etal-2020-improving, qiu-etal-2022-evaluating}.
-This has prompted the community to realize that parsers should be designed intentionally with compositionality in mind \citep{weissenhorn-etal-2022-compositional}.
-It has also been pointed out that compositional parser architectures are often designed for synthetic datasets and that compositionality on non-synthetic data is under-tested \citep{shaw-etal-2021-compositional}.
+This has prompted the community to realize that parsers should be designed intentionally with compositionality in mind \citep{ lake-2019-compositional, gordon-etal-2020-permutation, weissenhorn-etal-2022-compositional}.
+It has also been pointed out that compositional architectures are often designed for synthetic datasets and that compositionality on non-synthetic data is under-tested \citep{shaw-etal-2021-compositional}.

-Data augmentation techniques have been proposed to improve compositional generalization \citep{andreas-2020-good, yang-etal-2022-subs, qiu-etal-2022-improving}, as well as models with specialized architectures \citep{lake-2019-compositional, gordon-etal-2020-permutation}.
+Data augmentation techniques have been proposed to improve compositional generalization \citep{andreas-2020-good, yang-etal-2022-subs, qiu-etal-2022-improving}.
 Another strategy is to exploit some level of word alignments.
 In general, there has been a resurgent interest in alignments as it has been shown that they can be beneficial to neural models \citep{shi-etal-2020-potential}.
 It has also been conjectured that the lack of alignment information might hamper progress in semantic parsing \citep{zhang-etal-2019-amr}.
-As a result, the field has seen some annotation efforts in this regard \citep{locatelli-quattoni-2022-measuring, shi-etal-2020-potential}.
+As a result, the field has seen some annotation efforts in this regard \citep{shi-etal-2020-potential, herzig-berant-2021-span, locatelli-quattoni-2022-measuring}.